hannobraun/stepper/documentation/platform-support.md

 If you just want to give Stepper a try and don't have specific hardware in mind, just grab an [LPC845-BRK] development board, which is fully supported.
 [Stepper Terminal](https://github.com/braun-embedded/stepper-terminal) should provide a good starting point.

 If you find any problems with this guide, if anything is unclear, incomplete, or incorrect, please [open an issue](https://github.com/braun-embedded/stepper/issues).
-If you need any help with adding support for Flott to a given HAL, please feel free to reach out to [@hannobraun](https://github.com/hannobraun), for example by pinging him from an issue or pull request in the HAL's repository.
+If you need any help with adding support for Stepper to a given HAL, please feel free to reach out to [@hannobraun](https://github.com/hannobraun), for example by pinging him from an issue or pull request in the HAL's repository.

 ## Required Traits